 The case of EK (Article 4 ECHR: Anti-Trafficking Convention) Tanzania UKUT 00313 (IAC) established that the failure to provide information at entry clearance, in breach of Home Office policy, amounts to a breach of Article 4 European Convention of Human Rights.
 In some cases, this will have caused substantial loss: in EK, it was linked causally to the appellant developing tuberculosis and not obtaining treatment, causing substantial and permanent damage to her lungs.
 Note the possibility of damages claims arising from this and consider appropriate referrals to compensation.

-Following the Ewins report, published on 17 December 2015, the government said they would also arrange meetings for ODWs arriving in the UK to inform them of their rights (See, for example, parliament.uk/business/publications/written-questions-answers-statements/written-statement/Lords/2016-03-07/HLWS568/)
+Following the Ewins report, published on 17 December 2015, the government said they would again arrange meetings for ODWs arriving in the UK to inform them of their rights (See, for example, parliament.uk/business/publications/written-questions-answers-statements/written-statement/Lords/2016-03-07/HLWS568/).

 At the time of writing, no such meetings have been organised and, following a failed tender process, no contractor is yet in place to organise them.
 Where a domestic worker has been prejudiced by the government’s failure to inform them of their rights either pre- or post-entry, this may well breach their human rights under Article 4, ECHR.
 That might be relevant to their immigration situation, as in EK (probably argued in tandem with Article 8, private life rights), and to their right to compensation.